-A: There are significant differences between the criminal process and the student conduct process, but they are not mutually exclusive from one another.
+A: There are significant differences between the criminal process and the student conduct process, but they are not mutually exclusive.
 If a student is arrested and charged in a criminal proceeding, that student can also be charged under the Campus Student Code.
-However, there are many charges under the Campus Student Code that do not rise to criminal behavior, as well.
+However, there are many charges under the Campus Student Code that do not rise to criminal behavior.

 3. What are the procedures for a student conduct hearing?

-A: The student conduct hearing process is not the same as a trial.
-The whole idea of a student conduct hearing is to be educational for the students, not punitive in nature.
+A: The Student Conduct hearing process is not the same as a trial.
+A student conduct hearing in an administrative process.
 Rules of evidence that are present in a criminal proceeding will not apply in a student conduct hearing.
-The chair of the Hearing Board will have final authority on evidentiary matters.
-Hearsay and third party testimony are admissible if relevant to the case.
+The Hearing Adjudicator will have final authority on all evidentiary matters.

 4. What is the standard of evidence?

-A: The standard in the student conduct process is “preponderance of evidence” as opposed to “beyond a reasonable doubt.”
+A: The standard in the student conduct process is “preponderance of evidence.”

 5. How are the sanctions decided?